Get,

 • Toor dal is a good source of thiamin, a B-vitamin that helps convert food into energy. source: fdc.nal.usda.gov

-The anti-inflammatory activity of Toor dal may help to reduce inflammation in the wounded tissue and activates tissue formation.
-Thus, it helps in the re-modelling of tissue.
+The anti-inflammatory activity of Toor dal may help to reduce inflammation in the wounded tissue and activate tissue formation.
+Thus, it helps in the re-modeling of tissue.
 4 All these properties of mulberry need further studies to understand its potential use in humans.

 Over the years, I have observed that water extract of toor dal may have potential in improving systolic and diastolic blood pressure in spontaneously hypertensive rats.
 It is believed that certain components in these extracts may have a beneficial effect on blood pressure regulation.